 Amazon marketplace is one of the world’s most famous e-commerce marketplace by the number of sales.
 An e-commerce marketplace is a set of tools and technology that connect online buyers and online vendors.
-Basically, the argument is simple rather than opening your physical store, or a self-hosted online store, and face all the challenges that come with running a business, join the Amazon marketplace and forget about most of your worries.
+Basically, the argument is simple rather than opening a physical store, or a self-hosted online store, and face all the challenges that come with running a business, join the Amazon marketplace, and forget about most of your worries.

-Actually, on Amazon marketplace, you start selling from day one, if you are all set with your inventory.
+Actually, on the Amazon marketplace, you start selling from day one, if you are all set with your inventory.
 You can literally sell everything that can be legally shipped on Amazon.
 Amazon marketplace aims at alleviating more than 70% of the seller’s pain.
 In fact, think of a mall or your typical local Sunday market and picture it online instead.

-Amazon.com vs Amazon marketpalce
+A. Amazon.com vs Amazon marketpalce

 But before we jump into details, it is important to point out briefly the difference between Amazon.com and Amazon marketplace.